alanmitchell/mini-monitor/docs/source/software.rst

 blank script file is available at ``pi_logger/inet_scripts/start_inet.NULL``, and this file can be copied into ``pi_logger/start_inet``.
-This is also the appropriate set up for an Ethernet connection to a Cellular Router, :ref:`See Option 2 in the hardware document <hardware.html#part-cm1-usb-cell-modem>`.
+This is also the appropriate set up for an Ethernet connection to a Cellular Router, `See Option 2 in the hardware document <hardware.html#part-cm1-usb-cell-modem>`_.

 The same blank ``start_inet`` file can be used when Internet Access is being provided via WiFi (either the built-in WiFi adapter in the